Litetokens/Documentation/XLT/grpc-gateway-http.md

 Parameters: value is the transaction ID, which can be obtained through hashing the raw_data of the transaction; value should be in base64 format.
 Demo: curl -X POST http://127.0.0.1:18890/wallet/gettransactionbyid -d '{"value" : "JTqX9taV7RNDyZbwGsN4BsMthBqoBaqnROvCQtHYOyg="}'

-Inquire list of all Super Representatives: /wallet/listwitnesses
+Inquire list of all Envoys: /wallet/listwitnesses
 Demo: curl -X POST http://127.0.0.1:18890/wallet/listwitnesses
 Parameters: